 When aspirin was first created it was hailed as a wonder drug for inflammation, pain, and fever.
 It's still a very useful medication today.
 It has many health benefits and is a staple in many people's medicine cabinets.
-However, some people have moved to a different medication because aspirin has drawbacks as well as advantages.
+Some people have moved to a different medication because aspirin has drawbacks as well as advantages, however.

 Aspirin relieves inflammation due to its ability to inhibit an enzyme in the body called COX-2.
 Unfortunately, aspirin also inhibits the COX-1 enzyme.
 This inhibition can lead to stomach irritation and bleeding problems.
 Aspirin increases bleeding by decreasing the formation of blood clots.
 The reduction of blood clots may actually be helpful in people with cardiovascular disease.
-Aspirin may also be helpful in reducing the risk of some types of cancer, although this benefit is still being investigated.
+The medication may also be helpful in reducing the risk of some types of cancer, although this benefit is still being investigated.

 Salicin in Willow Bark

 Aspirin is chemically related to salicin, a chemical found in the inner bark of willow trees and also in some other plants.
 Willow bark has been used to treat pain and fever since ancient times.
 Salicin is turned into salicylic acid in our digestive tracts.

 In the 1800s, scientists isolated salicin from willow trees.
 They converted it to salicylic acid, which was used as a medicine.
-However, the acid often caused severe stomach pain.
-German chemist Felix Hoffman, who worked for the Bayer company, is credited with the creation of aspirin in 1897.
+The acid often caused severe stomach pain, however.
+German chemist Felix Hoffmann, who worked for the Bayer company, is credited with the creation of aspirin in 1897.
 He converted salicylic acid into acetylsalicylic acid, also known as ASA or aspirin.
 Aspirin was found to cause less stomach pain than salicylic acid while still relieving other body pains and fever.